 Yes.
 RHP students have special guidelines with respect to freshman housing, bringing cars to campus, and participating in Greek life:

 Housing: Resident Honors Program students must live on campus in a USC building for the entire first year.
 After freshman year, you may choose any housing option that fits your needs.

-Cars: Students are not permitted to bring a car to campus in their first semester.
-We expect students to get to know USC's campus and focus on building a community of peers during the fall semester.
-There are plenty of activities for students throughout the year, and all necessities can be bought on or near campus.
-The University and the Resident Honors Program provide transportation for many events, and public bus stops and a light rail station are located near campus.
+Cars: Students are not permitted to bring cars to campus in their first semester.
+We expect students to focus on getting to know USC's campus and building a community of peers during the fall semester.
+There are plenty of activities for students every day of the week, and all necessities can be bought on or near campus.
+The University and the Resident Honors Program provide transportation for many events, and a light rail station and bus stops are located near campus.
 USC also offers a free tram service as well as Campus Cruiser, our free safe ride home service.